akka/akka/akka-docs/src/main/paradox/common/binary-compatibility-rules.md

 and user code is not supposed to call them.

-Side-note on JVM representation details of the Scala `private[akka]` pattern that Akka is using extensively in it's internals: Such methods or classes, which act as "accessible only from the given package" in Scala, are compiled down to `public` (!) in raw Java bytecode.
+Side-note on JVM representation details of the Scala `private[akka]` pattern that Akka is using extensively in its internals: Such methods or classes, which act as "accessible only from the given package" in Scala, are compiled down to `public` (!) in raw Java bytecode.
 The access restriction, that Scala understands is carried along as metadata stored in the classfile.
 Thus, such methods are safely guarded from being accessed from Scala, however Java users will not be warned about this fact by the `javac` compiler.
 Please be aware of this and do not call